Eadgyth/Programming-Editor/README.md

 terminal of the OS using the option to enter system commands.
 <p>
 If the built-in options to compile a Java project and to create a jar from it are used only sources found in the project directory (or a sources sub-directory) are compiled.
-The sources may be oganized in packages/sub-packages and it is possibel to include non-Java files.
-However, inclusion of external libraries is so far not supported.
+Inclusion of external libraries is so far not supported.
 <p>
 I tested the program on Windows.
 There are some problems with the graphical appearance on a high dpi screen.
 I would be grateful for feedback, especially from somebody who may